 Whilst at the Royal Academy, he moved from the post of ‘Lay clerk’ at Canterbury Cathedral, to a similar post at Westminster Cathedral, where he remained for the next 20 years.
 In November 2007, he decided that he would concentrate on teaching, concert work, and consort work with groups such as Cappella Nova (Scotland) and Opus Anglicanum.

 Clifford continues to enjoy a varied career as a soloist, recitalist, and as a part-time member of the cathedral choirs of Rochester, Canterbury and Westminster, with whom he continues regularly to tour, broadcast and record.
 Nearer home, he is a regular soloist with many choral societies in the south east, and has sung all the mainstream solo roles in Oratorio.
-Recent performances have included Chilcott St John Passion in Rochester, and the role of the ‘Evangelist’ in Bach’s St John Passion’ at St Sebastian in Würselen, Germany.
-Forthcoming engagements include ‘Obadiah’ in Elijah, with Sutton Valence Choral Society and Rossini Messe Solennelle with Rochester Choral Society.
+Recent performances have included ‘Obadiah’ in Elijah, with Sutton Valence Choral Society and Bach B Minor Mass with Rochester Cathedral Choir and the English Touring Opera.
+Future solo engagements include Rossini Petite Messe Solennelle with Rochester Choral Society, Haydn Harmoniemesse and Schubert Mass in Bb, also for Rochester Choral Society, and Handel Acis and Galatea with Deal and Walmer Handelians.
+Clifford is also looking forward to some forthcoming recordings sessions with Rochester Cathedral Choir and engagements for consort singing in London on behalf of the Latin Mass Society

 The teaching continues to flourish at Christ Church University and Kent College, Canterbury, where his students currently include a number of the Canterbury Cathedral girl choristers.